soumik12345/geekyrakshit-blog/_posts/2020-09-17-efficient-graph-based-image-segmentation.md

 image: images/felzenszwalb_logo.png
 ---

-In this article, we would be discussing the paper **[Efficient Graph-Based Image Segmentation](http://people.cs.uchicago.edu/~pff/papers/seg-ijcv.pdf)** by <a href="mailto:pff@ai.mit.edu">Pedro F. Felzenszwalb</a> from Artificial Intelligence Lab, Massachusetts Institute of Technology and <a href="mailto:dph@cs.cornell.edu">Daniel P. Huttenlocher</a> from Computer Science Department, Cornell University,
+In this article, we would be discussing the paper **[Efficient Graph-Based Image Segmentation](http://people.cs.uchicago.edu/~pff/papers/seg-ijcv.pdf)** by <a href="mailto:pff@ai.mit.edu">Pedro F. Felzenszwalb</a> from Artificial Intelligence Lab, Massachusetts Institute of Technology and <a href="mailto:dph@cs.cornell.edu">Daniel P. Huttenlocher</a> from Computer Science Department, Cornell University.

 ## Segmentation